Table of Contents

 Temperature Bias Adj.

+[Note: this adjustment is only available on older D2-210 models.]
 For the Doppler subtraction option this control enables the user to input a small temperature difference between the reference and signal vapor cells.
 In the fully CCW position the signal vapor cell heater gets all the current.
 In the full CW position the reference cell heater gets twice the current as the signal cell.
 This adjustment can be used to place the optimum point for Doppler Subtraction closer to zero Volts.

 This adjustment only has an effect with the -DS, Doppler Subtraction option.